luis-stumpf/TwitchConnect/README.md

 # TwitchConnect

-This is a website that provides a way to connect with other streamers and make friend
+This is a website that provides a way to connect with other streamers and make friends

 ## Services provided

 - authenticate with your Twitch Account
 - find people who are searching for stream partners
-- contact peoples you think it would be fun to stream with
+- contact people you think it would be fun to stream with
-- post which people you are looking searching for
+- post which people you are searching for
 - find new streamer buddies you can grow together with

 ## NPM packages